-E tū union staff member suspended for allegedly asking for sex to help with employment matter
+Union staff member suspended for allegedly asking for sex to help with employment matter

 He replied: "Why you act like you innocent?
 I know your kind of girls book a room I will be there and don't worry about other things.
 Else I will contact all your employees and talk to them and will take you to labour department as you are exploiter."

-E tū national secretary Bill Newson confirmed the union has had a complaint "raising an allegation of a very serious nature against one of our employees".
+The union's boss confirmed the union has had a complaint "raising an allegation of a very serious nature against one of our employees".

-"We have a formal investigation under way and the staff member has been suspended," Newson said.

 "We have kept the complainant regularly informed."

-Newson said he can make no further comment while the investigation was under way.
+He said he can make no further comment while the investigation was underway.

-"I would like E tū members to know that the complaint does not relate to a direct E tū representation matter," he added.

 He also would not say if suspension was standard procedure.

-"We can make no other comment on this while the investigation is under way in accordance with required practice in terms of procedural fairness in such employment matters," Newson added.
+"We can make no other comment on this while the investigation is under way in accordance with required practice in terms of procedural fairness in such employment matters," the union's boss added.

 Minister for Workplace Relations and Safety Andrew Little said he too was unable to comment on the allegation.